The formation of supermassive black holes from Population III.1 seeds. II. Evolution to the local universe: Methods

 As in Paper I, to test our Pop III.1 seeding mechanism, we used the \textsc{Pinocchio} code \citep{MTT02,Munari17} to generate a cosmological box of 59.7 Mpc (40 $h^{-1}$ Mpc for $h=0.67$) with standard Planck cosmology (Planck Collaboration \citeyear{Planck20}) and study the formation of DM (mini-)halos in that box. {\sc Pinocchio} uses Lagrangian Perturbation Theory \citep[LPT, e.g.,][]{M91} to approximate the evolution of cosmological perturbations in a $\Lambda$CDM universe.
 For a given set of initial conditions, the code generates outputs in the form of catalogs at different redshifts, which contain mass, position and velocity of the DM halos, and a complete information of the merger histories of all the halos, with continuous time sampling.

 This code was written for applications in cosmology, where huge volumes with moderate mass resolution are requested, and its performance heavily depends on the mass resolution adopted.
 To resolve minihalos of $\sim10^6 M_\odot$ it is necessary to sample a 59.7 Mpc box with $4096^3$ particles; this results in a particle mass of $1.23\times 10^5 M_\odot$, and we adopted a minimum mass of 10 particles (that would be unacceptable for an N-body simulation, but it is acceptable for a semi-analytic code like {\sc Pinocchio}), resulting in a minihalo mass of $1.23 \times 10^6 M_\odot$.
-Such a large simulation can only be run on a supercomputer, distributing the computation on a large number of nodes.
-Since the fragmentation of collapsed particles into halos is done in Lagrangian space, the domain distributed to a task is not much larger than the dimension of the largest halo, so massive halos will not be reconstructed correctly.
-As a result, with V4 of pinocchio \citep{Munari17} used in Paper I, we were only able to push the simulation down to $z=10$.